 Most tasks handled by the agent can be executed directly without server, when it is not available, or for easier troubleshooting.

-Each task has a dedicated executable for this purpose.
-For instance, to execute an inventory:
+Most tasks have a dedicated launcher for this purpose.
+For instance, to execute a local inventory:

 See man pages for details.